AlexRiveraU/reading-notes/read-04.md

 >Accessing Object Functions

-To access a function inside an object we also use dot notation similar. (e.g.)
+To access a function inside an object we also use dot notation. (e.g.)

 ```python
 myobjectx.function()